-- In your HubSpot Marketing account, navigate to Content > Strategy.
+- In your HubSpot Marketing Hub Basic, Professional, or Enterprise account, navigate to Content > Strategy.

-- Click on the topic cluster you wish to validate links for.
+- Click the name of the topic cluster you wish to validate links for.

 - Any link icons in green indicate that HubSpot has found an internal link between your subtopic content and core topic/pillar page.

 - Click the subtopic bubble to see the supporting content with the internal link.

 - If your subtopic content is hosted on HubSpot, you can add a link to your pillar page.
 Click the name of the subtopic content to access the content's performance page.
 Then, click Edit at the upper right and add a hyperlink within the content's body that links to your pillar page, then update your content.

 What to do if your internal links are not validating

 If you have added internal links in your subtopic content to your pillar content, but your internal links are still not detected, below are some factors to consider: